unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 # Mapping USB ports via ACPI without Replacement table
 > [!NOTE]
 >  Disclaimer: I am not a developer, and my knowledge of ACPI is limited.
 This might, or **MIGHT NOT** conform to ACPI specification.
+Do not consider this a guide.
+There are much easier, and recommended utilities in mapping USB - such as USBMap by CorpNewt, or USBToolBox by DhinakG.

 Advantage of this method:
 * macOS independent!